All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Appetite Reduction

 Semaglutide acts on GLP-1 receptors in the brain to reduce hunger.
-At 300+ pounds, your ghrelin (hunger hormone) levels are chronically elevated.
+At 300+ pounds, your ghrelin (hunger hormone) levels are chronically improved.
 Semaglutide overrides this signal.
 Most patients report a dramatic reduction in food preoccupation within the first two weeks.
 The constant mental noise about what to eat next quiets down.
+For a complete cost breakdown, see our cheapest GLP-1 without insurance.

 Insulin Sensitivity Improvement